GeopJr/Crycord/README.md

 is one way to reach it.
 However, since I don't have access to a Mac and Windows doesn't have proper support, some paths (Discord config) are made specifically for linux.

-## How is it different than BeautifulDiscord?
+## How is it different to BeautifulDiscord?

 First of all, it's written, well... in Crystal!